squintjet811/MAXP/README.md

 > The MAX+ App currently does not support international mobile number register while xiaoheihe does

 ## Login
+There are two options to login to Xiaoheihe. <br/>
+It is recommended to directly use your mobile number.<br/>
-Click the grey syntaxt on your mobile.
+Simply click the grey syntaxt on your mobile.<br/>

 ###
 <img src="Images/Login/login_01.jpg" width="540" height="1100">